xfixium/SMSEditor/README.md

 another for optimized editing.
 While the Stage 1 graphics aren't the best example of this, there are other assets that benefit from putting them together in a Sprite.
 For instance, the walking animation of Ax Battler (Tarik) uses only one tileset, for many tilemaps.
 Editing those assets in a single place is more manageable.
 The graphics can be exported, worked on in an external editor like Gimp, and reimported.
-There is also no need to worry about keeping the image in 8 bit indexed mode, as the importer will match the colors of the target palette(s).
-Or they can be assigned manually.
+There is also no need to worry about keeping the image in 8 bit indexed mode, as the importer will match the colors of the target palette(s), or they can be assigned manually.
 So click on the Sprites tab, so we can define a sprite object.

 On the sprite page, in the "Name" field, enter Stage 1.
-For the background palette, choose Stage 1 BG, and finally from the "Tilemap" drop down, select
-Stage 1 then click the "Add" button, to add it to the sprite's list of tilemaps.
+For the background palette, choose Stage 1 BG under the "Background Palette" drop down, and finally from the "Tilemap" drop down, select Stage 1 then click the "Add" button, to add it to the sprite's list of tilemaps.
 Click "Save Sprite".
 We now have an asset that can be edited.

 ## Sprite Edits:
 Once we have created a sprite through the "Sprites" tab, it will be available on the "Sprite Edits" tab.
 Stage 1 should already be selected.
 There are a myriad of options, but the one we're focusing on is the "Import Sprite Graphics" button.
-What we want to accomplish is replacing the entire stage 1 graphics, with something new.
+What we want to accomplish is replacing the entire
+Stage 1 graphics, with something new.
 Before we do that however, we need to update the palette for our replacement graphics.

 Click "Edit Palettes", a window will appear with a list of all the palettes.
 Select Stage 1 BG from the list.
 We're going to change the palette to following colors: $05, $3F, $34, $03, $10, $01, $16, $2B, $00, $1A, $15, $2A, $04, $16, $01, $34.
 To do this, click on a color in the "Edit Palette"